 “Service is a little sub-par ’cause I cover my satellite-dish in tinfoil, but it’s worth it to filter out subliminal messages.”

-“Hey, Jay,” warned Dan, “have you had a cricket since you smoked centipede powder?”
+“Hey Jay,” warned Dan, “have you had a bug-stick since you smoked centipede-powder?”

 “Nope.
-I didn’t actually smoke on the islands.”
+I didn’t actually smoke at all on the islands.”

-“If you’ve ever smoked centipede, crickets can give you flashbacks.”
+“If you’ve ever smoked centipede, then crickets can give you flashbacks.”

 Bob smiled like he was meeting celebrities.
 “Wow.
 You’ve both smoked centipede?
 What’s it like?”

-Jay distracted Bob by blowing smoke-rings and passed him the cricket.
+Jay distracted Bob by blowing smoke-rings and passed him the bug-stick.
 “Look, Dan, they’re playing LuLu’s.”
 On the TV, multicolored robots bounded through space.

-Bob puffed again and coughed again and passed the cricket to Dan.
+Bob puffed again and coughed again and passed the bug-stick to Dan.
 “What’s this show?
 I like the spaceships.”

 “LuLu’s Space-Time Acceleration,” said Dan before he puffed.
-“It’s an anime about giant robots.
-The manga was printed in small runs so it’s almost impossible to find.”
+“It’s an anime about giant robots.”
 The show began with a recap of prior episodes.
+“I think this is the last episode they ever animated.”

 “It’s in Japanese,” said Bob.
-He passed the cricket to Jay without puffing.
+He passed the bug-stick to Jay without puffing.

 “Probably for the best.”
 Jay finished off the cricket.
 “The dubs were awful.”